 How do I install the F5 Edge Client on Windows?

 Download the installer from your corporate portal, run the installer, approve any system extension prompts, and sign in through the Edge Client with your credentials and any required MFA.
-J edgar review rotten tomatoes
+Browsec vpn free for chrome

 How does SSL VPN differ from IPsec VPN in this context?